confluentinc/confluent-kubernetes-examples/hybrid/multi-region-clusters/internal-listeners/README.md

 ```

 ### Deploy ZK and Kafka clusters
-Here, you'll deploy a 3 node Zookeeper cluster - one node each in the `central`, `east` and `west` regions.
+Here, you'll deploy a 5 node Zookeeper cluster - one node in the `central` region and two nodes in each of the, `east` and `west` regions.
 You'll deploy 1 Kafka cluster with 6 brokers - two in `central`, two in `east` and two in `west` regions.
 ```
 kubectl apply -f $TUTORIAL_HOME/confluent-platform/zookeeper/zookeeper-central.yaml --context mrc-central